 Rabbi Jill has served congregations and Jewish organizations both in the States and in Israel.
 In addition to her position at Temple Emanuel in Beverly Hills, CA (Director of Building Community and Membership), she worked with Temple Beth El in Riverside and Etz Rimon in Carlsbad, CA. In Jerusalem, she worked at the World Union for Progressive Judaism, assisting them in carrying out their Strategic Plan.

 She is an avid photographer.
 She has an insatiable love of reading and books.
-Originally from Skokie, Illnois, Rabbi Jill currently lives in Orange County with her husband, Ely.
+Originally from Skokie, Illinois, Rabbi Jill currently lives in Northern California with her husband, Ely.
 They have two sons, Josh and Ben.
-And Bo, their gorgeous and fun abradoodle.
+And Bo, their gorgeous and fun labradoodle Bo.